pyladies/global-organizing/README.md

 # global-organizing

-Repository to track global organizing
+Repository to track global organizing as well as to suggest new project teams.

 ## Monthly Meeting